200MPH/m-commander/README.md

 Above notation is recommended if command have to be executed in CRON, or another shell script.

 For more examples please have a look in to ./examples folder

+4.Default options

+-h
+--help
+                        Display this page
+-v
+--verbose
+                        Verbose mode
+-w
+--write-output
+                        Write output in to file.
+Eg "./m-commander 'myNamespace\MyModule' -w /home/user/test.log" -l
+--lock
+                        Lock module process.
+Will not let you run another instance of this same module until current is finished.
+However you can execute script for another module.